Bug report #1950

 However, when I launch Qgis from the Finder, by clicking on the app icon, it finds the system Python instead and pops an error informing me that it cannot find sip and the Python bindings will be disabled.
 That does not happen if I lauch Qgis from a terminal.

-#6 Updated by vince - over 14 years ago
+#6 Updated by vince - about 15 years ago

 Replying to [comment:3 vince]: